--ALL K-12 Public schools in Georgia are closed by Executive Order of the Governor through April 24th.
+-ALL K-12 Public schools in Georgia are closed by Executive Order of the Governor through the remainder of the school year.

 – North Georgia Technical College announces that exclusive online instruction will be extended until April 13 and that the college’s originally scheduled graduation will be postponed to a later date to be determined.
 All face-to-face classes continue to be suspended and activities for students and guests are postponed.
 Spring break, scheduled for the week of April 6, will now be an online instruction week for the college.
 Also, the end of the term, originally scheduled for April 30 has been extended one week to May 7 for programs needing additional time to complete requirements.
 Students with questions regarding their particular class timeline and situation are encouraged to email and discuss with their individual instructors.
 Students are asked to check their student email daily.

 -Toccoa Falls College has an online format for all students until further notice.